Vladdy-1988/MedLink-Marketplace/replit.md

 ## Recent Changes (January 2025)

 ### Terminology and Branding Update (Latest)
-- **Emergency to Rapid Services**: Changed all "emergency" terminology to "rapid services" for better market positioning
+- **Emergency to Rapid Services**: Changed all "emergency" and "urgent" terminology to "rapid services" and "ASAP" for better market positioning
-- **Color Scheme Update**: Replaced red/orange emergency branding with blue/purple rapid service theme
+- **Color Scheme Update**: Replaced red/orange branding with blue/purple rapid service theme
 - **Route Updates**: Changed `/emergency-care` to `/rapid-services` throughout the application
-- **Content Alignment**: Updated all service descriptions, pricing, and messaging to reflect urgent but non-emergency care
+- **Content Alignment**: Updated all service descriptions, pricing, and messaging to reflect ASAP but non-emergency care positioning
 - **Footer Navigation**: Fixed all footer links to work properly with dedicated pages

 ### Design System Overhaul